aim-mia1/Woocommerce-Shipping-Advance-Flat-Rate/readme.txt

 Stable tag: 1.0.1
 License: GPLv2 or later

-Shipping classes wise flate rate for different cities in country/state/region.
+Shipping classes & weight wise flate rate for different cities in any country.

 == Description ==

-Advance Flat Rate Shipping For WooCommerce provides ability to set different shipping rates for shipping classes and cities.
+Advance Flat Rate Shipping For WooCommerce provides ability to set different flat rate shipping cost for different cities in any country.
+It also allows you to set flate rate shipping costs for different Shipping Classes and Weights for each city.

-So you can set different flat rate shipping for each city in the zone.
-With addition to 4 different types of shipping calculation
+= Shipping Classes =
+By default it supports shipping classes based flat rates for cities and you set two different calculation types:
 1) per_item
 	Charge shipping for each shipping class individually.
 2) per_order
-	Most Expensive: Charge shipping for most expensive shipping class from selected products.
+	Most Expensive: Charge shipping for most expensive shipping class from cart items.
-	Cheapest:Charge shipping for cheapest shipping class from selected products.
+	Most Cheap: Charge shipping for most cheap shipping class from cart items.

+= Weight Based =
+For weight based shipping you need to enable this from settings pages, and you will see a weight clasification section when you do so.
+You can create any number for weight classes with customized min and max weight limit.
+Here you will have two calculation types aswell but works differently as compared to Shipping Classes:
+1) per_item
+	 Charge shipping for each item in the cart individually.
+2) per_order
-	Average: Charge shipping for average of shipping class.
+	Charge shipping for comulative weight of all products in the cart

 == Installation ==